Skip to main content

 Social Security Contributions

-Social contributions for income from dependent activities in Romania are calculated based on a specific computation base, subject to potential modifications by the Social Security State Budget Law, the State Budget Law, or direct amendments to the Fiscal Code.
-These contributions adhere to EU social security coordination rules and Romania’s social security agreements.
+Social contributions for income from dependent activities in Romania are calculated based on the Fiscal Code and related legislation in force.
+These contributions also take into account EU social security coordination rules and Romania’s social security agreements.

 General social contribution rates are outlined as follows: